networktocode/awesome-network-automation/README.md

 - [Unimus](https://unimus.net) - Configuration backup with an easy to use Web GUI.
 From nothing to backing-up 1000 routers in 15 minutes.

 # IPAM
-- [bluecat](https://www.bluecatnetworks.com/products/ip-address-management/) - BlueCat provides network intelligence and insight into the relationship between devices, users and IP addresses that can be put into action to improve security and ensure reliable, always-on business connectivity.
+- [bluecat](https://bluecatnetworks.com/adaptive-dns/bluecat-integrity/) - BlueCat provides network intelligence and insight into the relationship between devices, users and IP addresses that can be put into action to improve security and ensure reliable, always-on business connectivity.
 - [Device42](https://www.device42.com) - Automatically maintain an up-to-date inventory of your physical, virtual, and cloud servers and containers, network components, software, services, applications, and their inter-relationships and inter-dependencies.
 Integrations, REST APIs and webhooks to automate your workflows with a modern CMDB as a single source of truth.
 Comes with powerful Data Center Infrastructure Management, IP Address Management and Application Mappings.
 Mostly leverages SNMP or vendor provided APIs that are well adopted/documented.
-- [haci](http://haci.larsux.de/) - HaCi is an IP Address / Network Administration (IPAM) Tool with IPv6 support.
 - [Infoblox](https://www.infoblox.com/) - Industry leader in DNS, DHCP, and IP address management, the category known as DDI.
 - [NetBox](https://github.com/netbox-community/netbox) - NetBox is an IP address management (IPAM) and data center infrastructure management (DCIM) tool.
 - [nipap](https://spritelink.github.io/NIPAP/) - nipap is a sleek, intuitive and powerful IP address management system built to handle large amounts of IP addresses.